Equine coat color: White spotting patterns

 These patterns all have white hairs and often pink skin, varying from a fully white horse through the pinto patterns and smaller white markings to roan which only adds a few white hairs spread throughout the coat.
 These patterns can occur on top of any other color.
 The base color determines the color of the colored hairs, while the white patterns determine where and how many white hairs are present.
-Biologically the white comes from a lack of pigment cells.
-There are many different genetic alleles that create these patterns.
+Biologically, the white comes from a lack of pigment cells.
+Many different genetic alleles create these patterns.

 Leopard complex

 There are a group of coat patterns caused by the leopard gene complex.
 Not every horse with leopard genetics will exhibit hair coat spotting.
 However, even solid individuals will exhibit secondary characteristics such as vertically striped hooves and mottled skin around the eyes, lips, and genitalia, plus a white sclera of the eye.
 Several breeds of horse can boast leopard-spotted (a term used collectively for all patterns) individuals including the Knabstrupper, Noriker, and the Appaloosa.
 There are several distinct leopard patterns: